rgal-mcw/stat_rethinking/notes/Chapter2_Some3.md

-### Ten Tosses of the Globe (Apply Testing)
+### Nine Tosses of the Globe (Apply Testing)

-We start with a "flat prior" and observe our distribution "updating" as we consider more data over 10 tosses.
+We start with a "flat prior" and observe our distribution "updating" as we consider more data over 9 tosses.
 Each function is simply:
 $$
 p^W(1-p)^L
 $$